 3. If necessary, discuss the grievance with the appropriate department chair.

-5. All students have the right to appeal to the dean of the college, Paul S. Peercy, 608/262-3482, if they feel their cases have not been justly handled by another dean.
+5. All students have the right to appeal to the dean of the college, Ian Robertson, 608/262-3482, if they feel their case has not been justly handled by another dean.

 Only a few grievances are really serious and difficult to resolve.
 In these instances, the dean seeks a solution that, as best as can be determined, is appropriate, just, legal and in the best interests of all concerned.